ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ## Bringing it all together

 Let's build a widget that combines everything we've read so far.
-The advanced widget will use a template, it will have a CSS file and use i18n.
+The advanced widget will use a template, it will have a CSS file, and use i18n.
 It will do an Ajax call to get all nodes in Company Home and use the `domConstruct` module to populate a table with the data.

 All this example code can be found in the part-two directory of the tutorial source code.

-The template is pretty simple, we define a table, variables for column headers, and a `tbody` with an attach-point so we can access it from the widget:
+The template is pretty simple: we define a table, variables for column headers, and a `tbody` with an attach-point so we can access it from the widget:

 `src/main/amp/web/js/example/widgets/templates/AjaxWidget.html`